gochanadev/floasis-items-react/README.md

 Create a test user account for both testnet and mainnet:
 To use and manually test your FLOASIS Items deployment, you're going to need a Flow account that you can log in using a wallet provider in the UI.
 One easy way we can do this is to use [Lilico wallet](https://lilico.app/).
 Lilico gives you easy access to your public and private keys, and you can toggle between testnet and mainnet easily.
 Given this is a test user account, I wouldn't recommend storing any significant funds or assets in this account when on mainnet.
 Follow the steps for installing their browswer extension [here](https://lilico.app/download).
 After you installed it, follow their steps to 'Create A New Wallet' and save all credentials using your preferred secure backup method.

 ### Set Up `flow.json`
 In the root directory of this project, change the name of `flow_example.json` to be just `flow.json`.
 In VS Code, you'll notice that once you do that the file name has been changed the file name in the left-side "Explorer" section will become grey instead of white.
 This indicates that it is not included in git version control.
 Once you complete this file and `.env.local` you should back them up securely outside of the repo using your preferred method.

+In your `flow.json`, replace thew following with the corresponding values you got from creating your testnet and mainnet deployer accounts:
+- YOUR-TESTNET-DEPLOYER-ACCOUNT
+- YOUR-MAINNET-DEPLOYER-ACCOUNT
+- YOUR-TESTNET-DEPLOYER-ACCOUNT-PRIVATE-KEY